 In addition, Accreditation will be discussed along with imaging techniques to reduce dose.
-Every state in the US requires the registration of medical use X-ray machines and the facility housing those machines before they can be used.
-On the application for registration, all states ask the name of the person responsible for radiation safety at the facility.
+Most state in the US requires the registration of medical use X-ray machines and the facility housing those machines before they can be used.
+On the application for registration, ,these states require the name of the person responsible for radiation safety at the facility.
 This course is designed to provide you with the knowledge needed to be named as that person.

 In this course we discuss real-world experiences and current topics as outlined in the agenda.